HomeHealth articlesblood routine variationWhat Are the Things to Stop Before a Blood Test?

 What Are the Activities to Be Avoided Before a Blood Test?

-Certain activities may compromise the parameters in the blood test.
+Certain activities may compromise the parameters of the blood test.
 They are,

 • Heavy Physical Activity:

-Heavy exercise will show changes in the glucose, red blood cells, white blood cells, lipids, and inflammatory marker levels in the blood.
-Hence it is advisable to refrain from heavy physical activity a few days before the bloodwork.
+Heavy exercise will show changes in the blood's glucose, red blood cells, white blood cells, lipids, and inflammatory marker levels.
+Hence, it is advisable to refrain from heavy physical activity a few days before the bloodwork.
 Always inform the health care provider about the workout details before the blood test.

 • Smoking:

-Smoking and tobacco products can profusely affect blood test results.
-Generally, smoking is attributed to abnormal levels of white blood cells, red blood cells, platelets, the volume of blood, and hemoglobin.
+Smoking and tobacco products can greatly affect blood test results.
+Smoking is generally attributed to abnormal levels of white blood cells, red blood cells, platelets, the volume of blood, and hemoglobin.
 Studies have shown long-term effects of smoking on white blood cells and short-term effects on red blood cells.

 • Alcohol: